antonhalim/pg-school-domain-with-db-bk-002-public/README.md

 ## Setup
 Run `bundle install`.
 This installs all supporting gems.
-Run `createdb students`.
+Run `createdb school_domain`.
 This assignment will have its own database.

 ## Environment